VirenMohindra/SpreadsheetToJson/README.md

 This is currently added as a submodule to this project.

 ### Running `instarem.rb`
-Open a new terminal window and cd into project directory and then
+Open a new terminal window, `cd` into project directory and then
 ```sh
 gem install filewatcher
 $ filewatcher '**/*.rb' 'time ruby instarem.rb